cchapman900/questions-webapp/README.md

-# Webapp
+# Webapp template

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+This template uses Angular, Bootstrap and Auth0 to provide for the basic foundation for a typical Single Page Web Application with the Authentication ready to go.

+## Configuring Auth0

+Edit

 ## Development server